 Located just off the beach strip is the Port Dover Harbour Museum a small museum preserving the town’s historical role in the commercial fishing industry.
 You might also hear some legendary tales of famous shipwrecks and rum smugglers too.

 Take part in Port Dover’s thriving arts and culture community.
 Visit the Lighthouse Festival Theatre for some live professional theatre.
 Also, be sure to check out Woodhouse Gallery featuring local and Canadian artists.

 Port Dover Shops and Restaurants

 Seekers of small town charm will be presently surprised at just how quaint the downtown is.
-Just a couple minutes walk from the main beach area is where you’ll find the historic buildings lined with some cute shops.
-Boutiques like The Dover Cheese Shop, Cottage North Soapworks, 13 Reasons, to just name a few.
+Just a couple minutes’ walk from the main beach area is where you’ll find the historic buildings lined with some cute shops.
+Boutiques like The Dover Cheese Shop, Cottage North Soapworks, and 13 Reasons, to just name a few.

 Port Dover is also known for its restaurants.
 They have an amazing array to suit everyone.
 From beach-side grill to diner and pub-style to a bistro and even a couple of fine dining.
 No matter, almost every menu in town features its famous local fish – perch and pickerel.

 The winding roads along the scenic Lake Erie shoreline, known as Ontario’s South Coast, is a popular motorcycle route.
 Port Dover was put on the map due to its Friday the 13th tradition.
 Since 1981, the gathering of motorcyclists every Friday the 13th (rain or shine and all seasons) where hundreds of thousands of bikers descend upon this small town.

 Normandale is a tiny historical village and is also known as a ghost town.
 In the 1800s, the population swelled to almost 800, but today only a couple of hundred part-time cottagers reside here.